code2x/web/README.md

 ## License

-Copyright © Muhammad Salman.
+Copyright © Farwa Ramzan.
 All rights reserved.

 ---

 Thank you for visiting my portfolio!
-For more information, visit [Muhammad Salman's Website](https://salmandeveloperz.github.io/portfolio/).
+For more information, visit [Farwa Ramzan's Website](https://salmandeveloperz.github.io/portfolio/).

 ---